Want to learn even more? Check out Express Talks—quick, 20-minute talks on topics across association marketing, membership, and communications.

 COVID-19 shot a hole into the largest revenue driver for most associations—conferences and exhibitions.
 Virtual conferences, or hybrid conferences, are the new normal for the association world.
 However, the novelty phase is over, and most professionals are experiencing Zoom fatigue.

 With virtual events offering no attractive destination and scanty networking, associations must effectively convey the true value and differentiation of their virtual conferences: the content.
 The pivot to virtual is accelerating digital content creation, recording, and delivery by associations.
-Backed by a recent survey of association leaders and real-world case study experiences, learn how to design a digital content program for virtual conferences that maximizes learning, engagement, and member value—and ultimately, success in the new normal.
+Backed by a recent survey of association leaders learn how to design a digital content program for virtual conferences that maximizes learning, engagement, and member value—and ultimately, success in the new normal.

 Matt Cipriani, MLIS, associate director of knowledge management and member engagement, American Association of Colleges of Pharmacy